 First here you see on the left the basic power input - with 2 fuses - not sure yet why.
 There is also a fuse at the inlet socket for the box, and a fuse in the plug.
-This thing is pretty well protected.
+This power board appears to be pretty well protected.

-There is a small cluster of DIP IC’s on the board:
+There is a small cluster of DIP ICs on the board:

 These include a 555 controlling PWM for the spindle, a 4n25 opto-coupler, and the c222, another kind of opto-coupler.
 These integrated circuits all seem to be related to enabling and controlling the spindle speed.